-Because cookie making most of all is a family activity.
-As kids, my sister and I rolled out the dough but weren’t as successful as our mother is achieving the desired thinness.
+Cookie making is a traditional family activity.
+My granddaughters love the decorating part and sometimes the icing goes right into the mouth instead of on the cookie.
+My sister and I as kids rolled out the dough for cut-outs but weren’t as successful as our mother at achieving the desired thinness.
 Thin cookies went further for a family of seven, allowing that the dogs would steal a few.

 A mysterious spice made my mother’s sugar cookie recipe distinct, though as in many recipes reworked during the Depression and WWII, shortening replaced butter.
 (The exception was Cookie Press creations, which allowed no substitutions.)
 The minimalist gingerbread dough, recipe below, started with hot molasses poured over shortening.
-It’s not the easiest dough to work with because it’s eggless and depends on molasses to hold everything together.
+The eggless dough depends on molasses to hold everything together and presents challenges.
 If the dough is too warm, it’s sticky; too cold it cracks; too much flour, it crumbles.
 Like Goldilocks, you have to discover what’s just right.
 But they kept very well, and we’d decorate them to hang from the Christmas tree.
-The cats and border collie never bothered them, especially if the cookies were adorned by cinnamon Red Hots.
-Then the St. Bernard appeared, and the tree came down when the Saint tugged on a gingerbread man who failed to run as fast as he can.
+The cats and collie never bothered them, especially if the cookies were adorned by cinnamon Red Hots.
+Then the St. Bernard appeared, and the tree came down when the two-hundred-pound dog tugged on a gingerbread man who failed to run as fast as he can.

 My husband’s family roots are Norwegian, and that means Lutefisk and Lefse.
 Like lobster, lutefisk is a butter delivery system, only there’s no lobster.
 People who confess to loving the preserved whitefish smother it in butter.
 (Old joke—to call lutefisk fish-jello is an insult to jello.)
 To make up for the lutefisk, there’s Scandinavian mulled wine, Gløgg (pronounced gloog).
 Christmas baking involves labor-intensive rearrangements of butter and sugar, which require special presses, forms, or irons to produce spritz, sandbakkels, and krumkake (like rolled pizzelli).
 In a wooden box, we have the heritage recipes of my husband’s maternal grandmother.

-The trouble with “heritage” is that often an element is missing, and circumstances, along with taste, change.
+The trouble with “heritage” is that often an element is missing.
 My grandmother-in-law, born in1899, was a servant on a Wisconsin farm in the Norwegian-speaking area of Westby.
 (She married the farmer’s son.)
 The recipes are jotted down in English as if someone had abruptly asked her to share.
 Directions are scant or missing altogether.
 The assumption was that the next generation learned at her side in a hot kitchen the feel of the dough and the look of doneness.
-Baking by intuition and observation.

 Farmhouse Ginger Cookies